 During last weekend together with friends we’ve decided to grab coffee and spend some time at the lake.
 Everyday, all of us work with different customers:

-- Michael deals with problems which people who visit his friend’s restaurant encounter.
+- Michael deals with the problems of people who visit his friend’s restaurant.

 What is Customer Satisfaction Score (CSAT)?